-Policy Press and the European Social Work Research Association are pleased to announce an exciting new journal for 2023: European Social Work Research.
+Policy Press and the European Social Work Research Association are pleased to announce an exciting new journal, launching in April 2023: European Social Work Research.

 Aims and Scope